Real Privacy Stories

 I remember tightening my lips and wishing the moment would end.
 I just wanted to go home.

-Nothing about the visit felt unsafe, but it felt unnecessary.
+Quiet takeaway: Nothing about the visit felt unsafe, but it felt unnecessary.
+Those details did not need to be shared out loud.

-Story 2 “Questions at the Counter”
+Story 2: “Questions at the Counter”

 Context